 "A great sign appeared in the sky, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 She was with child and wailed aloud in pain as she labored to give birth."
 Rev 12: 1-2

-In recent years it is clear to me that the worst thing we can do to Sts Francis and Clare is to rob them of their humanity, and unfortunately many of their biographers do just this.
+In recent years it is clear to me that the worst thing we can do to Sts Francis and Clare is to rob them of their humanity.
 The same is true of Mary, the Mother of Jesus.
 Anxious to tame a strong, courageous woman, we make her in our image rather than God's, and when we do this, we strip her of her greatness and power.
 Listening to the Magnificat can help us avoid this travesty.

 When Mary cries: "The Lord has cast down the mighty from their thrones, and has lifted up the lowly.
 He has filled the hungry with good things, and the rich he has sent away empty," she reminds us to be humble and remember that there is only one God.
 Our task is not to control the world but to serve those most in need, and Mary demonstrates this early in John's gospel when she demands that Jesus help a young newly married couple who are running out of wine.
 Not only does Jesus respond, he makes enough wine to quench the thirst of an entire village.

 The feast of the Assumption is the culmination of Mary's journey.
 Faithful her entire life to the Lord to whom she gave birth, she is exalted for living her life with absolute integrity, for suffering, for enduring, for celebrating all that God is.
 Mary is a model for us, not because she lacks passion or humanity, but because she listened to God despite the cost to her reputation and standing in the community.
 Mary feared nothing because she knew she was living a life of faith and love for all.
 More important, if we listen, she continues to teach us these lessons today.

 Today, ask God to help you live the Gospel despite the cost.